gpi-it/gpi-techlab-social-app/gpi_socialapp_flutter/DocDart.md

 * A widget that contains other widgets is called parent Widget (or Widget container).
 Widgets which are contained in a parent Widget are called children Widgets.

 * You should have a MaterialApp near the root of your app.
 And then use widgets that introduce a Material instance (Such a Scaffold, Appbar, Dialog, ...) when you want to use Text or InkWell.

+* static is to declar class level members (methods, fields, getters/setters).
+They are in the class' namespace.
+They can only be accessed from within the class (not subclasses) or with the class name as prefix.

+* setState() notify to the Framework that 'data has changed' and the widget at this build context should be rebuilt